-2. This design is accomplished through all the means of grace.
+- 2. This design is accomplished through all the means of grace.
 The process is spiritual and in union with Christ, Who as the Head can have only members like Himself.
 Hence their vocation is an holy calling.
-Of them the Lord says, I have chosen you out of the world, and of the Father they are accepted in the Beloved.
-The temple of the living God, and the temple of the Holy Ghost dwelling in it, the Church is sacred: its holiness is real, though its sanctification is a process at best: that He might sanctify and cleanse it with the washing of water by the Word.
-The building, fitly framed together, formed by holy members and at the same time forming them, groweth unto an holy temple in the Lord.
+Of them the Lord says, I have chosen you out of the world, and of the Father they are accepted in the Beloved. temple of the living God, and the temple of the Holy Ghost dwelling in it, the Church is sacred: its holiness is real, though its sanctification is a process at best: that He might sanctify and cleanse is with the washing of water by the Word.
+The building, filly framed together, formed by holy members and at the same time forming them, groweth unto an holy temple in the Lord. - 3.
+This design is supposed by anticipation and in prophecy to Always over the visible and imperfect church be accomplished. hovers the image of a sanctified Ideal already in heavenly places in Christ Jesus.
+Thus in the design of redemption, in the process on earth, and in the glorious result, already the congregation of Christ is before the mind and in the purpose of God holy.